nasa/cumulus/docs/operator-docs/cmr-operations.md

 --data '{ "action": "applyWorkflow", "workflow": "PublishGranule" }'
 ```

-Regardless of the method of request submission, this will take an unpublished granule and publish it to CMR.

 ## Setting granule access constraints in CMR Metadata

 Updating metadata access constraints can be accomplished using the applyWorkflow functionality.
 For this, we use a workflow composed of the `UpdateCmrAccessConstraints` and `PostToCmr` tasks.
 `UpdateCmrAccessConstraints` will update CMR metadata file contents on S3, and `PostToCmr` will push the updates to CMR.

 Out of the box, Cumulus provides a workflow to do this named `UpdateCmrAccessConstraints`.
 This workflow is available in the Cumulus dashboard's `Execute` workflow selector.
 However, note that additional configuration is required for this request, to supply an access constraint integer value and optional description to the `UpdateCmrAccessConstraints` workflow, by clicking the `Add Custom Workflow Meta` option in the `Execute` popup, as shown below: